vanikanoria/portfolio/README.md

 **Methods:**
 - Collected and processed data from support/engineering tickets, Gong call transcripts, product usage metrics, and onboarding data.
+- Segmented customers by size and use case
-- Engineered predictive features and built two machine learning models (e.g., Random Forest, Logistic Regression).
+- Engineered predictive features and built Random Forests model for each segment
+- Add feature attribution using Shapley values, explaining to customer success which features are signalling high churn risk
+- Designed user interface to optimize actionability

 **Results:**
 - Achieved **94% test accuracy** by combining models.